Francis B. Schulte: Priesthood

 Schulte was ordained to the priesthood at the Cathedral of Saints Peter and Paul in Philadelphia by Cardinal John Francis O’Hara on May 10, 1952, for the Archdiocese of Philadelphia.
 After his ordination, Schulte was named by Archbishop John F. O'Hara to serve as a faculty member and department head of various Philadelphia-area parochial schools.

 Archbishop John Krol appointed Schulte as an assistant superintendent of the archdiocesan schools in 1960.
 He became superintendent of the schools in 1970.
 Schulte was raised to the rank of papal chamberlain by Pope Paul VI, and was named pastor of St. Margaret Parish in Narberth, Pennsylvania, in 1980.

 Auxiliary Bishop of Philadelphia

 On June 27, 1981, Schulte was appointed an auxiliary bishop of Philadelphia and titular bishop of Afufenia by Pope John Paul II.
-He was consecrated at the Cathedral of Saints Peter and Paul on August 12, 1981, with Cardinal Krol as his principal consecrator and Bishops John J. Graham and Martin N. Lohmuller serving as co-consecrators.
+He was consecrated at the Cathedral of Saints Peter and Paul on August 12, 1981, with Krol as his principal consecrator and Bishops John J. Graham and Martin N. Lohmuller serving as co-consecrators.